tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 ```
 The code chunk above computes the optimal weight in presence of transaction cost for different values of $\beta$ and $\gamma$ but with the same initial allocation, the theoretical optimal minimum variance portfolio.
 Starting from the initial allocation, the investor chooses her optimal allocation along the efficient frontier to reflect her own risk preferences.
 If transaction costs would be absent, the investor would simply implement the mean-variance efficient allocation.
-If transaction costs make it costly to rebalance, her optimal portfolio choice reflects a shift towards the efficient portfolio, whereas her current portfolio anchors her investment.\index{Graph!Comparative statics}
+If transaction costs make it costly to rebalance, her optimal portfolio choice reflects a shift toward the efficient portfolio, whereas her current portfolio anchors her investment.\index{Graph!Comparative statics}

 ```r